kraiz/django-crontab/README.rst

 config
 ======
-there are a bunch of setting vars to customize behavior. each of this comes with default values that should properly fit. if not, feel free to overwrite.
+there are a bunch of setting vars to customize behavior. each of them comes with default values that should properly fit. if not, feel free to overwrite.

 CRONJOBS
   - list of jobs, each defined as tuple: